 10 m for floating aids (20 m when water depth more than 100 m).

-In many cases, these minimum requirements will not be accurate enough because of the specific layout of the system and its components.
+In many cases, such as leading lights, these minimum IHO requirements are not accurate enough.

 Reliability

 In determining AtoN Reliability, such issues as Integrity, Availability, Continuity and mean time to repair (MTTR) need to be taken into account.